- Ken Piddington, CIO and Executive Advisor, MRE Consulting

 Impact and Result

 - Incorporate the right tools and practices to become more lean.
 Optimize the key areas where you are experiencing the most pain and consuming the most resources.
-Look at how today’s best development and testing practices (e.g. version control, branching) and tools (e.g. automation, continuous integration) can expedite the throughput of your delivery pipeline.
+Look at how today’s best development and testing practices (e.g. version control, branching) and tools (e.g. automation, continuous integration) can improve the throughput of your delivery pipeline.

 This guided implementation is a six call advisory process.